-The consolation was a superb campaign in the sprint at the Olympics in which she qualified second fastest in the flying lap behind team mate Becky James.
+That led to a superb campaign in the sprint at the Olympics in which she qualified second fastest in the flying lap behind team-mate Becky James.
 In the match sprint portion of the competition, Marchant advanced through three rounds without losing a race until meeting eventual Olympic champion Kristina Vogel who beat her in the semi-finals.
 The consolation for Marchant was a dominant win in the bronze-medal ride against Dutch rider Elis Ligtlee.

 Marchant paired up with Senior Academy rider Sophie Capewell for the 2017-18 UCI Track Cycling World Cup season - the duo improving with each round and just missing out on a bronze medal at round three in Milton, Canada, finishing in fourth, the pair's best result as a team.

 The Yorkshire rider overcame that disappointment by qualifying for the keirin final - winning silver to claim her first-ever individual world cup medal.

 In 2018, Marchant was selected to represent Team England at the Commonwealth Games in Australia and teamed up with Lauren Bate for the team sprint with the duo overcoming the Welsh pair of Rachel James and Ellie Coster to take bronze behind the Australian and New Zealand teams.